kash-08/MathGameApp/README.md

-# MathGameApp
-This is Simple Mathematics Game App developed on Android Studio for kids to play with numbers and perform operations like addition , subtraction ,multiplication and division
+This is Simple Math Game App for android mobiles developed on Android Studio using Java for kids to play with numbers and perform operations like addition , subtraction ,multiplication and division